elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectmigrationmap.md

 A map of [migration functions](./kibana-plugin-server.savedobjectmigrationfn.md) to be used for a given type.
 The map's keys must be valid semver versions.

-Migrations will be executed in order, starting from the lowest matching an higher version that the document current version, and ending with the highest one.
+For a given document, only migrations with a higher version number than that of the document will be applied.
+Migrations are executed in order, starting from the lowest version and ending with the highest one.

 <b>Signature:</b>